How to fireproof a house

 Building houses better at withstanding the impacts of climate change is one way we can protect ourselves in the face of future catastrophic conditions.
 I’m part of a research team that developed a novel, bushfire-resistant house design, which won an international award last month.

-We hope its ability to withstand fires on its own will encourage owners – who would otherwise stay to defend their home – to flee when bushfires encroach.
+We hope its ability to withstand fires on its own will encourage owners—who would otherwise stay to defend their home—to flee when bushfires encroach.
 Let’s take a closer look at the risk of bushfires and why our housing design should one day become a new Australian norm.

 Houses today are easy to burn

-The Climate Council analysis reveals that across Australia’s 10 electorates most at risk of climate change impacts, one in seven houses will be uninsurable by 2030 under a high emissions scenario.
+The Climate Council analysis reveals that across Australia’s 10 electorates most at risk of climate change impacts, one in seven houses will be uninsurable by 2030 under a high-emissions scenario.
 This includes 25,801 properties (27%) in Victoria’s electorate of Nicholls, and 22,274 properties (20%) in Richmond, NSW.

 Bushfires are among the worsening hazards causing homes to be uninsurable, and pose a particularly high risk to many thousands of homes across eastern Australia.